fhessman/scientific-snap/StageBrightness/README.md

 ---

+These blocks were developed for the EclipsingBinary and ExoplanetTransit simulation examples.

+---

 ## Example

 Here is an example of how to use the stage brightness blocks.
 We first fill the *Stage* with a totally black background costume so that the reported *Stage* brightness will reflect whatever else we do.